uakfdotb/ghostpp/readme.txt

-!disable                        disable creation of new games !downloads <0|1|2>              disable/enable/conditional map downloads !enable                         enable creation of new games !end <number>                   end the specified game in progress (disconnect everyone) !enforcesg <filename>           load a replay to be used as a template for the player layout in the next saved game !exit [force|nice]              shutdown ghost++, optionally add [force] to skip checks or [nice] to allow running games to finish first
+!disable                        disable creation of new games !downloads <0|1|2>              disable/enable/conditional map downloads !enable                         enable creation of new games !end <number>                   end the specified game in progress (disconnect everyone), only root admins can end games where the game owner is still playing
+!enforcesg <filename>           load a replay to be used as a template for the player layout in the next saved game !exit [force|nice]              shutdown ghost++, optionally add [force] to skip checks or [nice] to allow running games to finish first
 !getclan                        refresh the internal copy of the clan members list